Benchball: Dodgeball style

 The other benchball variant played competitively is more akin to dodgeball.
-It follows the same setup as the netball-style variant with teams of around eight players starting in opposite halves, and one player per team starting on the opposite-end bench.
+It follows the same setup as the netball-style variant with teams of eight players starting in opposite halves, and one player per team starting on the opposite-end bench.
 This version though is played with multiple balls, which start distributed along the centre line of the court.
 Players start lined up at the back line in their half and then race to the middle to collect the balls.
-Players are free to move whilst holding the ball but must at all times stay within their own half.
+Players are free to move whilst holding the ball but must stay within their own half at all times.
 As in the netball-style rules, points are scored by passing a ball to a teammate on the bench, and after scoring the passing player joins the bench.
 The game is won once all players on one team are on the opposite bench.

-Five-pass benchball
+Five-pass style

 Also common in schools is a version of the game with passing and moving rules similar to netball, but requiring a team to make exactly five passes before passing to their teammate on the bench.
 After scoring a player either joins their teammate on the bench or swaps with them, depending on rules being played.

 Rugby style

-An alternate version exists, used for training rugby players.
+An alternate version exists, commonly used for training rugby players.
 It has the same court setup with two teams and one player for each on the opposite bench.
 In this version players can move with the ball and travel anywhere inside the court, but possession changes hands if the ball-carrier is touched by an apposing player.
 The ball-carrier can pass in any direction, but can only score by moving beyond the bench and passing backwards to the player on the bench.